savelmtr/django-machina-search/README.md

 # django-machina-search
 Search module for forum engine django-machina.
-It performs search using postgres full-text search engine or sqlite icontains queries.
+It performs search using postgres full text search engine or sqlite icontains queries.

 # Installation
 You may perform these commands in you environment: